torquebox/torquebox.org/2x/source-guide.md

     mvn test -Dtest=*SomeTest
     mvn test -Dtest=*.rails3.*Test

+To run single RSpec tests, you can specify `-Dspec=` and provide the path to the spec, optionally including a line number.

+    mvn test -Dspec=./specs/some_spec.rb:82

-To run single RSpec tests, you must first run a typical `mvn test` run.
-Then you may use the generated `target/rspec-runner.rb` in the same way you would use the normal `rspec` command-line tool.
+You may also use the generated `target/rspec-runner.rb` in the same way you would use the normal `rspec` command-line tool.

     jruby ./target/rspec-runner.rb ./spec/some_spec.rb -l 82